artem-chigin/fretboard-map/README.md

 ### Roadmap

 I plan to develop the App in the direction that will help me better understand music theory.
-Now i am working on Interactive Circle of Fifths.
+Now i am working on Interactive Circle of Fifths.<br>